Stratemeyer Syndicate: History

-Created by Edward Stratemeyer, the Stratemeyer Syndicate was the first book packager to have its books aimed at children, rather than adults.
-The Syndicate was wildly successful; at one time it was believed that the overwhelming majority of the books children read in the United States were Stratemeyer Syndicate books, based on a 1922 study of over 36,000 American children.
+Created by Edward Stratemeyer, the Stratemeyer Syndicate was the first book packager to aim its books at children rather than adults.
+The Syndicate was wildly successful; at one time it was believed that the overwhelming majority of books children read in the United States were Stratemeyer Syndicate books, based on a 1922 study of over 36,000 American children.

-Stratemeyer's business acumen was in realizing that there was a huge, untapped market for children's books.
-The Stratemeyer Syndicate specialized in producing books that were meant primarily to be entertaining.
+Stratemeyer's business acumen was in realizing the huge, untapped market for children's books.
+The Stratemeyer Syndicate specialized in producing books meant primarily to be entertaining.
 In Stratemeyer's view, it was the thrill of feeling grown-up and the desire for a series of stories that made such reading attractive to children.
-Stratemeyer believed that this desire could be harnessed for profit.
-He founded the Stratemeyer Syndicate to produce books in an efficient, assembly-line fashion and to write them in such a way as to maximize their popularity.
+Stratemeyer believed this desire could be harnessed for profit.
+He founded the Stratemeyer Syndicate to produce books in an efficient, assembly-line fashion and write them so as to maximize their popularity.

 The first series that Stratemeyer created was The Rover Boys, published under the pseudonym Arthur M. Winfield in 30 volumes between 1899 and 1926, which sold over five million copies.
 The Bobbsey Twins first appeared in 1904 under the pseudonym Laura Lee Hope, and Tom Swift in 1910 under the pseudonym Victor Appleton.

 Stratemeyer published a number of books under his own name, but the books published under pseudonyms sold better.
 Stratemeyer realized that "he could offer more books each year if he dealt with several publishers and had the books published under a number of pseudonyms which he controlled."
 Stratemeyer explained his strategy to a publisher, writing that "[a] book brought out under another name would, I feel satisfied, do better than another Stratemeyer book.
 If this was brought out under my own name, the trade on new Stratemeyer books would simply be cut into four parts instead of three."

-Some time in the first decade of the twentieth century Stratemeyer realized that he could no longer juggle multiple volumes of multiple series, and he began hiring ghostwriters, such as Mildred Benson, Josephine Lawrence, Howard R. Garis and Leslie McFarlane.
+Some time in the first decade of the twentieth century Stratemeyer realized he could no longer juggle multiple volumes of multiple series, and he began hiring ghostwriters, such as Mildred Benson, Josephine Lawrence, Howard R. Garis and Leslie McFarlane.
 Stratemeyer continued to write some books, while writing plot outlines for others.